dmshvetsov/sui-wizards-and-duels/REWARD_POINTS_SPEC.md

 6. implement reward login for activities:
     1. Signup, collect on the claim reward page
     2. Daily Check-in (during Duelground slot)
-    3. Duel (win or lose)
+    3. Duel (win or lose), use Duel ID as uniq identifier, must check that Duel object on-chain contains a wizard with sui_address of currently authenticated user
-    4. First duel vs a new sui address bonus
+    4. First duel vs a new sui address bonus, use Duel ID as uniq identifier, must check that Duel object on-chain contains a wizard with sui_address and opponent wizard address that havent been used for this bonus reward
     5. Duel during Duelground gathering time
     6. Referral Bind - Invitee
     7. Referral Bind - Inviter
     8. Duel by referred invitee (per duel)